jbuberel/buildmodeshared/README.md

 This project demonstrates two new features that were added in the Go 1.5 release.

-* The ability to compile a Go program that is dynamically linked to other Go libraries.
+* [Go from Go](./gofromgo/) - The ability to compile a Go program that is dynamically linked to other Go libraries.
-* The ability to compile a set of Go packages into a C-style shared library that can be invoked from other languages, such as Pyhon.
+* [Go from Python](./gofrompython/) - The ability to compile a set of Go packages into a C-style shared library that can be invoked from other languages, such as Pyhon.

 First, you'll need a working Go 1.5 installation.
 If you haven't already